tharte/emacs-reveal/README.md

 To make that plugin work with Org-Reveal, I extended [Org-Reveal in my fork](https://github.com/lechten/org-reveal).

-My setup is as follows:
+The setup is as follows:
  * GNU Emacs
    * Org mode (from ELPA; the version included in Emacs is too old)
    * Org-reveal (from my